 - Hypermine — this is a Minecraft-like in three-dimensional hyperbolic space.
 The screenshots in the Gallery are quite impressive, and the development is progressing quite well! (update: unfortunately the development is going slow recently :( )

 - HyperBlock — another Minecraft-like.
-This uses H2xR geometry, i.e., a hyperbolic plane with the ‘z’ coordinate working in Euclidean way.
+The video linked shows H2xR geometry, i.e., a hyperbolic plane with the ‘z’ coordinate working in Euclidean way.
+Three-dimensional hyperbolic space will also be featured in HyperBlock.

 - Non-Euclidean billiards in VR — the idea of mapping a real right-angled square table to a hyperbolic right-angled pentagon, or spherical right-angled triangle, is very cool!